fltk/fltk/README.txt

         --enable-threads        - Enable multithreading support
-        --enable-xdbe           - Enable the X double-buffer extension --enable-xft            - Enable the Xft library (anti-aliased fonts)
+        --enable-xdbe           - Enable the X double-buffer extension --enable-xft            - Enable the Xft library (anti-aliased fonts) --enable-pango          - Draw text with the pango library --enable-wayland        - Use the Wayland system for handling windows

         --bindir=/path          - Set the location for executables [default = /usr/local/bin]